-With stunning beaches, beautiful estates and sprawling vineyards, it's no wonder so many NYC brides get hitched in the Hamptons.
-From Quogue to Montauk, there's no end to the summer-chic activity your guests will enjoy.
-Be it a posh, country club fête or a chill, surfery Montauk elopement — we've got every East End bridal style covered.
+With stunning beaches, beautiful estates, and sprawling vineyards, it's no wonder so many NYC brides choose to get hitched in the Hamptons.
+From Quogue to Montauk, there's no end to the ceaselessly chic summer activities your guests will enjoy.
+Be it a posh, country club fête or a chill, surf-inspired Montauk elopement, we've got every East End bridal style covered.
 Ahead, we're sharing some of the most beautiful venues and places to have a Hamptons wedding.

 Versatility is the name of the game at this Montauk resort.
 Whether you're planning an intimate beachfront ceremony, a festive celebration in their Farmhouse Ballroom or inviting 1,000 of your nearest and dearest to a full out fête on their tented Great Lawn, the "wedding specialists" at MYC have got you covered.
 Their concierge service is focused on making your Montauk destination wedding completely customized.
 An in-house spa provides an idyllic bridesmaid retreat, and the marina houses charters great groomsmen fishing trips.